 The definition of buyer enablement is a sales and marketing approach that focuses on helping prospective buyers make informed decisions throughout their purchasing journey.
-Unlike traditional selling, which centers on the seller’s process, buyer enablement is aligned with how buyers research, evaluate, and choose solutions, especially in complex B2B environments.
+Unlike traditional selling, which centers on the seller’s process, buyer enablement aligns with how buyers research, evaluate, and choose solutions, especially in complex B2B environments.

 Modern B2B purchases involve multiple stakeholders, long decision cycles, and a flood of information, making it difficult for buyers to move forward with confidence.